Uniform & Equipment

 - Plain black tights

-- Plain black, waterproof, fully enclosed shoes (trainers are not permitted)
+- Plain black, waterproof, fully enclosed shoes (trainers, sandals and heels are not permitted)

 - Trafalgar School Jumper (optional item).

 - For many reasons, including safety, we do not allow children to wear jewellery.
 The exceptions to this rule are stud earrings in pierced ears / nose

 - Children are required to remove any items during P.E. lessons to prevent them from causing injury